SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 | 4x MI210s | AMD |
 | 4x Infinity Fabric Links (2 used) | AMD |

-Let's look at it again, but mark the hardware with the source of vendor:
+Here is the graph matching the hardware with the source of vendor:

 ![image](/post-media/scc24-postmortem/sponsor-diagram.svg)

 *how did we get here*?
 It was not easy.
 We had a lot of help.
 A ***lot*** of help.

-Besides lending the team hardware, we also had generous financial donations from Micas Networks and Intel.
-As well as the mentoring and help from everyone accross the board, including SDSC, UCSD, and the CSE department.
+Besides lending the team hardware, we received generous financial donations from Micas Networks and Intel, as well as the mentoring and help from faculty and staff from SDSC, UCSD, and the CSE department.

 ### Preparing for Benchmarks and Applications